 Facilitated by senior Writing Center staff, this week-long camp provides participants with intensive, focused time to write and revise their dissertation chapters in a supportive atmosphere alongside other writers.
 Those selected to participate have multiple opportunities to share writing goals, experiment with various writing strategies, and receive feedback on their work.

-Applications to the May 2024 Dissertation Writing Camp are open.
+We are now accepting applications to the January 2025 Dissertation Writing Camp.
 To start your application, use the “Sign In” button at the top of the application page.
-The deadline to apply is Monday, April 1.
+The deadline to apply is Friday, November 8, 2024.

 This is an accordion element with a series of buttons that open and close related content panels.